queen-raae/galleon-attributes/readme.md

 > **Important**: When `gl-auth-token` is specified but no valid value is found, the request will be skipped.
 This helps prevent failed API requests to protected endpoints.

-#### Multiple Auth Sources
+#### Multiple Auth Token Sources

-You can specify multiple auth sources in a single `gl-auth-token` attribute using comma-separated values.
+You can specify multiple auth token sources in a single `gl-auth-token` attribute using comma-separated values.
 The system will try each source in order and use the first one that has a valid value:

 ```html
 <div